Climb Britain’s second-highest mountain — and sleep wild in a remote Highland bothy

 Where's the best place to stay?

-Braemar hosts lots of bothys and has stunning wild camping sports.
+Braemar hosts lots of bothys and has stunning wild camping spots.
 The Braemar youth hostel also offers accommodation.

 About the author